Incipient Spin Definition

-If the aircraft is uncoordinated at the stall and this yaw-roll couple / uncoordination is allowed to develop while sustaining the stall, the aerodynamics being experienced by the aircraft will eventually drive the aircraft towards a different stabilized flight condition called The Spin.
-We need to stop the spin before it starts and the Stall Recovery Procedure is how to do it.
+If the aircraft is uncoordinated at the stall and this yaw-roll couple / uncoordinated flight is allowed to develop while sustaining the stall, the aerodynamic forces on the aircraft will eventually drive the aircraft towards a different stabilized flight condition called The Spin.
+We need to stop the spin before it starts and the AAURS is how to do it.
 Although every stall does not result in a spin, it is important to recognize that every spin is always preceded by a stall.
 If we can “fix” the stall when it starts, we save ourselves the drama of having to deal with the spin.
-Note: Once in a developed spin, the aircraft will not respond favorably to the Stall Recovery Procedure.
-When faced with a developed spin the pilot should immediately apply the Spin Recovery Technique in the hopes of recovering from the spin, if it is recoverable at all.
+Note: Once in a fully developed spin, the aircraft will not respond favorably to the AAURS.
+When faced with a developed spin the pilot should immediately apply the NASA Standard Spin Recovery Technique (PARE) in the hopes of recovering from the spin, if recovery is possible.

-- RUDDER: If there is any roll/yaw motion associated with the initial stall and the wing is still at or beyond critical AOA, the rudder should be used to stop the yaw-roll couple from developing.
+PUSH: Reduce AOA (forward movement of the control column) to allow the wing to reduce AOA below critical AOA, reduce drag and to immediately transition from stalled flight to normal unstalled flight.
+Common tendencies are to either over-push causing excess nose drop below the horizon, increasing altitude loss, or a fore-aft pumping motion of the yoke causing one or more secondary stalls.
+While pushing, rudder use must also be simultaneously addressed.
+If there is any roll/yaw motion associated with the initial stall and the wing is still at or beyond critical AOA, the rudder should be used to stop the yaw-roll couple from developing.
 The amount of rudder used is only enough to coordinate the flight condition and should be accomplished in one application.
-Pumping or cycling the rudder is not a desirable technique especially for large aircraft.
+Pumping or cycling the rudder is not a desirable technique especially for large transport category aircraft.
 Note that the rudder is not used to roll the aircraft wings-level in a stall recovery.
 Common errors in the use of rudder vary from not using it all to using it far too much, for too long.
-Rudder is critically important in an uncoordinated stall condition (such as a cross-controlled stall) to ensure the stall is not allowed to develop from a stall to a spin.
+Rudder is critically important in an uncoordinated stall condition (such as a cross-controlled stall) to ensure the stall is not allowed to develop from a stall to an incipient spin.